jacksondearing96/jacksondearing96/README.md

-## Mathematics and Computer Science Student
+## Mathematics and Computer Science Graduate

 ### Connect with me: